Chyawan was an old man in his nineties when he found the love of his life.

 - In another study, Amalaki was found to inhibit an enzyme called HMG-Co-A reductase, which is responsible for the production of cholesterol in the liver.
 In the same study, Amalaki was shown to increase the breakdown of cholesterol in the body.
 (5)

 Much of the excitement regarding Amalaki is not only based on the findings that it protects the body’s fats from free radicals, but studies show that it also reduces the amount of bad fats in the blood, while increasing the amount of good fats in the blood.
 (6)

 How Amalaki Benefits Support Healthy Blood Sugar Levels

-More recently, studies have found the pathways in which Amalaki supports healthy blood sugar levels.
+More recently, studies have found the pathways by which Amalaki supports healthy blood sugar levels.
 Blood sugar levels that are even slightly elevated have been linked to an increase in cardiovascular issues, making early detection and treatment of unhealthy blood sugar levels a prerequisite for cardiovascular wellness:

 - Amalaki has been shown to inhibit certain enzymes that convert dietary starch into sugar, helping to support blood sugar surges after a meal.
 (7)